-6.4.1 'Heritage assets' in this Core Strategy refers to a building, monument, site, place, area or landscape or archaeology positively identified as having a degree of significance meriting consideration in planning decisions.
-Heritage assets are the valued components of the historic environment.
-They include designated and undesignated heritage assets and assets identified by the local planning authority during the process of decision-making (including local listing).
-Advice on designated assets should be sought from the Cambridgeshire Historic Environment Record office based at Cambridgeshire County Council.
-Alongside national heritage policies, the following local heritage policy applies:
+6.4.1 The NPPF defines a 'heritage asset' as a building, monument, site, place, area or landscape identified as having a degree of significance meriting consideration in planning decisions, because of its heritage interest.
+Heritage asset includes designated heritage assets and assets identified by the local planning authority (including local listing).
+Advice on designated assets and undesignated historic environment evidence should be sought from the Cambridgeshire Historic Environment Record based in Cambridgeshire County Council.
+Alongside national heritage policies, the following local heritage assets policy applies:

-Policy CS18 - The Historic Environment
+Policy LP18 - The Historic Environment